 The Problems With Anxiety Affecting Appetite

-For many, appetite problems seem like they should be the least of your concern.
-After all, anxiety itself is hard enough to deal.
-But both types of appetite issues are a problem – not only for your health, but also for anxiety.
+Some might think that appetite changes should be the least of their concern.
+After all, anxiety itself is hard enough to manage on a daily basis.
+We are here to inform you that any changes to your appetite are problematic - not only for your health but also for management of your current anxiety.

 It should go without saying that eating too much or too little is unhealthy.
 Too much and you can become overweight.
-Too little and you may not be giving your body enough nutrients.
-But in addition to those common issues, your appetite can affect your anxiety as well:
+Too little and you may not be giving your body enough nutrients to properly function.
+In addition to those common issues, your appetite can affect your anxiety overall:

-- Nutrient Deficiency – Those that don't eat as much often find that they're changing their diet in a way that causes nutrient deficiency.
-There are many vitamins and minerals linked to anxiety.
-Low levels of magnesium and Vitamin B12, for example, have both been linked to added anxiety levels, and general nutrient deficiency can lead to unusual sensations that may cause panic attacks.
+Those that do not consume enough calories can find themselves altering their diet in manners that expedite nutrient deficiency.
+There are some vitamins and minerals loosely associated with anxiety.
+Low levels of magnesium and Vitamin B12, for example, have both been seen to possibly worsen already present anxiety symptoms.
+General nutrient deficiencies may lead to unusual physical sensations that may increase the risk of panic attacks.

 What to Do With An Anxious Appetite

-Eating healthy foods at the right times in the right portions is the simplest key to ensuring that your diet isn't too affected by your anxiety.
-You need to ignore instincts and go on logic.
-If you're overeating, try to avoid buying anything that could be used as a temptation for stress eating.
-You can't eat ice cream if you don't have it in the house.
+Eating healthy foods at the right times in the right portions is the simplest key to ensuring that your diet is not too affected by your anxiety.
+You need to utilize logic when it comes to maneuvering through your daily life.
+If you suffer from overeating, try to avoid buying anything that could be used as a temptation for stress eating.
+You can not eat ice cream if you do not have it in the house.